 Dr. Ying Ying Liu, Founder

 My piano was perched on a brick bed.
 Life was hard then, to say the least.
 But, we had music.
-That's what got us through.
+Music was a light in the darkness that gave us hope.

 You may ask why Hong Kong, mainland China and Asia at large?
-Because Asia's demand for wildlife parts is fueling the killing all over the world.
+More than 50% of the planet’s 7.8 billion people live in Asia.
+And Asia's demand for wildlife parts is fueling the killing all over the world.
 Hong Kong is one of the largest ports and markets for wildlife parts, including ivory, rhino horn, pangolin, shark's fin, tiger and lion bones, and many other wildlife products.
 If we do not inspire people to reduce demand, no amount of protection on the ground in Africa and other wilderness areas will suffice.
 We cannot patrol the vast Africa and wilderness "

 -Dr. Ying Ying Liu, Founder of LumiVoce

-LumiVoce's mission is to positively engage people through music and emotive stories to inspire the love and protection of wildlife to reduce demand.
+LumiVoce's mission is to positively engage and educate people, especially the next generation, through music and emotive stories to inspire the love and protection of wildlife to reduce demand.
 We seek to turn today's wildlife consumers into tomorrow's wildlife protectors.

 We are producing an album called Ensoul – A Voice for the Wild.
-The classical melodies we present to you in this album are sublime and timeless. they are the essence of our collective spirit; the spirit that is filled with love, compassion and kindness.
+The classical melodies we present to you in this album are sublime and timeless.
+They are the essence of our collective spirit; the spirit that is filled with love, compassion and kindness.
 When the human voice is mixed with the sounds of wildlife and the sounds of the earth, it shows that we are all connected to one another and to nature.
+People who had heard and seen the wildlife videos, they are connected, moved and inspired to change.

 The other project is the Wildlife Story Series (WSS).
 We need to urgently educate young people, and will do so through emotive stories about wildlife.
 Our aim is to inspire them to fall in love with our beautiful wildlife, nurture compassion, empathy and kindness early in the young, and turn today's wildlife consumers into tomorrow's wildlife protectors.

 Every picture of wildlife you see on this site are endangered - rhino, elephant, polar bear, orangutan, tigers - and they all need our help now more than ever.
+There is so much beauty that is worth preserving.
 The good news is that everyone can make a difference, no matter how insignificant it may seem.
+7.8 billion small actions together amounts to a huge amount of impact.
 Small steps march toward a great cause.
 It's never too late.

 I want to inspire people to fall in love with our beautiful and majestic wildlife through the beauty and power of music because